strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/removed-support-for-some-env-options.md

 # Some `env`-only configuration options are handled by the server configuration

-In Strapi 5, some configuration options that were only handled by environment variables are now handled in the [server configuration](/dev-docs/configurations/server) file.
+In Strapi 5, some configuration options that were only handled by environment variables in Strapi v4 are now handled in the [server configuration](/dev-docs/configurations/server) file.
 <Intro />

 ## Breaking change description